sciatica pinchednerves

 Stem Cell Therapy for Sciatic Injury, Pinched Nerves & Sciatica

-Sciatic nerve injury or Lumbar Radiculitis and Sciatica pain usually result from sports injuries or other activity that causes compression of the sciatic nerve.
-The pain can be severe for some and runs all the way from your lower spine to the buttocks region and also down the back of your legs to the calf areas.
-In most cases, the pain and discomfort is temporary and goes away naturally within a few months but for some the injuries are persistent and may require surgery or alternative treatment options such as stem cell therapy.[1]
+Sciatic nerve injury, Lumbar Radiculitis, and Sciatica pain usually result from sports injuries or other activities that compress the sciatic nerve.
+The pain can be severe in the shoulders, hands/wrists, and may radiate from the lower spine to the buttocks and down the backs of the legs to the calves.
+In most cases, pain and discomfort are transient and resolve within a few months, whereas some injuries persist.
+They may require surgery or alternative treatment options such as stem cell therapy.[1]

 Stem Cell Therapy for Sciatica Nerve Injury